StackVista/stackstate-docs/setup/install-stackstate/kubernetes_openshift/openshift_install.md

 ## Manually create `SecurityContextConfiguration` objects

-If you cannot use an administrator account to install StackState on OpenShift, ask your administrator to apply the below `SecurityContextConfiguration` objects.
+If you can't use an administrator account to install StackState on OpenShift, ask your administrator to apply the below `SecurityContextConfiguration` objects.

 ### Cluster Agent